tytechortz/car-node-module-homework/README.md

 run <code>npm install</code> to install the testing packages

-To test your Car class,  then <code>npm test</code> to test the features.
+To test your Car class, run <code>npm test</code> to test the features.
 DO NOT ALTER THE TEST FILE.
 Continue coding in the Car.js file until all tests pass.